Harvard Student Agencies (HSA) Tutoring and QuadC have formed a strategic partnership to provide the best tutoring experience for students worldwide.

 A growing number of post-secondary institutions in the U.S. and Canada have turned to QuadC.
 Through an easy-to-use administrative dashboard, departmental and support-centre administrators can effortlessly manage their institution’s peer-supported academic programs and all the logistics of tutor vetting and onboarding, scheduling and attendance, payment processing, and data and analytics.

-The QuadC platform also serves as an instant messaging service between student and tutor and monitors their interactions.
+The QuadC platform also serves as an instant messaging service between students and tutors and monitors their interactions.
 Administrators can track progress, review session feedback, and ensure standards for academic quality and integrity are being met.